omarsar/data_science_bookmarks/README.md

 ### Data Science Bookmarks :book:
-A list of wonderful blogs, articles, papers, ... related to Data Science
+Stay up to date and learn from a list of wonderful blogs, books, papers, and code related to Data Science.

 Work in progress :construction_worker: - Contributions welcome :smile: - Please let me know if any link is broken :link: